philjord/ElderScrollsExplorer/README.md

-Import each of them into Eclipse as a project
+Import each of them into Eclipse as a project ( if downloaded)

-You may have to fix up dependancies at this point(not sure)
+You may have to fix up dependancies at this point, all the required library jars are in the project external_jars)